FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Ansible/ZeroTouchInstall.md

 --ip-addr ${MY_IPA}
 : Provide an argument to configure FTS with a specific, `MY_IPA`, IP address.

+??? warning "Variable Expansion"
+    The command `wget -qO - bit.ly/freetakhub2 | sudo bash -s -- --ip-addr ${MY_IPA}` presumes that the variable `MY_IPA` has been set.
+    If `export MY_IPA=192.168.1.100` then, the statement expands to `wget -qO - bit.ly/freetakhub2 | sudo bash -s -- --ip-addr 192.168.1.100`,
+    and NOT to `wget -qO - bit.ly/freetakhub2 | sudo bash -s -- --ip-addr $192.168.1.100`

 Putting it all together, `wget -qO - bit.ly/freetakhub2 | sudo bash -s -- --ip-addr ${MY_IPA}`
 downloads the content from the URL shortened as `bit.ly/freetakhub2`, then immediately executes that content as a bash script with superuser privileges.
-A specific IP address (MY_IPA) is provided as an argument to configure FTS.
+A specific IP address (stored in the variable `MY_IPA`, expanded) is provided as an argument to configure FTS.

 ## `ZTI` Legacy Argument